Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 ![alt tag](https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2/blob/master/tag_july_HisCall.gif)

 Here, the "cumulated number of call" is the cumulated number of a hash tag's usage during the 18-day time window.
 Naturally, this cumulated number will increase as one moves to a later date.
+For example, one could clearly see that #demsinphilly is a really hot topic between July 25th and July 29th.

 -----------------------------------------------------------------------------